H-1B Visa

 - Psychologists

-Each year, only 65,000 H1-B numbers are allocated by the USCIS.
-An extra 20,000 H1-B visas are given to people with advanced academic qualifications from an accredited United States organization.H1-B visa users are entitled to switch jobs subject to fulfilling certain conditions.
-In addition, H1-B visa holders can apply for permanent residence.
-This is because the H-1B allows dual intent, unlike the Student visa that does not allow you to have the intention to immigrate.
+Each year, only 65,000 H-1B visas are allocated by the USCIS.
+An additional 20,000 H-1B visas are earmarked for individuals with advanced academic qualifications from an accredited U.S. institution.
+H-1B visa holders are entitled to change jobs, provided they meet certain conditions.
+Additionally, H-1B visa holders are eligible to apply for permanent residence.
+This is because the H-1B visa allows dual intent, unlike the Student visa, which does not permit an intention to immigrate.

 List Of Required Documents?